aequitas-aod/aequitas-home/docs/source/usecase-hc1-dermatology.rst

 Introduction and background
 ---------------------------
-There are many areas where AI can assist dermatological experts, such as computer-aided detection/diagnosis, disease prediction, image segmentation, etc.20 The most successful AI applications to dermatology involve processing images and making automated decisions based on images of skin patches, e.g., distinguishing between images portraying healthy skin from images containing dermatological conditions21.
+There are many areas where AI can assist dermatological experts, such as computer-aided detection/diagnosis, disease prediction, image segmentation, etc. [1]_ The most successful AI applications to dermatology involve processing images and making automated decisions based on images of skin patches, e.g., distinguishing between images portraying healthy skin from images containing dermatological conditions [2]_.
 Dermatology is among the areas which can benefit from data-driven models, as the first step of identifying skin diseases typically consists of visual inspection (possibly followed by further analyses) and AI approaches are well-suited to classify images —if provided with sufficient training data.

-One of the greatest success stories of AI is image classification and image manipulation, in particular through data-driven approaches such as ML and Deep Learning (DL)22.
-Computer vision boosted by DL has been employed in a variety of medical contexts, including dermatology, covering several tasks from disease classification using clinical images to disease classification using dermatopathology images23,24,25.
+One of the greatest success stories of AI is image classification and image manipulation, in particular through data-driven approaches such as ML and Deep Learning (DL) [3]_.
+Computer vision boosted by DL has been employed in a variety of medical contexts, including dermatology, covering several tasks from disease classification using clinical images to disease classification using dermatopathology images [4]_, [5]_, [6]_.
 One of the biggest limitations of the widespread adoption of DL techniques is their data-hungry nature.
 Generally speaking, DL models base their success on the availability of large, annotated data sets, e.g., thousands of different images containing various examples of healthy skin and dermatological diseases.

-AI can also come to the rescue to remove this obstacle, as in recent years, great strides have been made toward synthetic medical image generation through DL approaches,26,27 in particular using DL models such as Variational Autoencoders (VAEs), Generative Adversarial Networks (GANs) and Diffusion Models28.
-However, the majority of these data augmentation techniques —with few exceptions29,30— do not target skin images, but rather focus on MR images, PET, CT scans, radiography, etc.31 Instead, synthetic generation of clinical skin images with pathology aims at generating realistic and diverse images depicting various skin conditions and pathological patterns.32,33 The goal is to capture the complexity and visual characteristics of different skin conditions, including dermatological diseases, lesions, and abnormalities34.
+AI can also come to the rescue to remove this obstacle, as in recent years, great strides have been made toward synthetic medical image generation through DL approaches, [7]_ , [8]_ in particular using DL models such as Variational Autoencoders (VAEs), Generative Adversarial Networks (GANs) and Diffusion Models [9]_ .
+However, the majority of these data augmentation techniques —with few exceptions [10]_ , [11]_ — do not target skin images, but rather focus on MR images, PET, CT scans, radiography, etc. [12]_ Instead, synthetic generation of clinical skin images with pathology aims at generating realistic and diverse images depicting various skin conditions and pathological patterns.
+[13]_ , [14]_ The goal is to capture the complexity and visual characteristics of different skin conditions, including dermatological diseases, lesions, and abnormalities [15]_.

 To achieve this, researchers employ various strategies, including the incorporation of domain knowledge, data augmentation techniques, and conditioning methods that guide the generation process based on additional information or attributes.
 Existing approaches in the field have predominantly relied on the utilization of GANs or VAEs.
 These methods have proven to be effective in generating high-quality samples and learning latent representations.
 However, they tend to require several thousand training images to learn the features of skin with and without pathological conditions.

 For the present use case, however, we are dealing with a scarce data set of only a few hundred images taken from a public hospital in Italy (IRCCS Azienda Ospedaliero Universitaria Di Bologna).
-To circumvent the data scarcity, we propose to generate realistic skin images with a diffusion model35.
+To circumvent the data scarcity, we propose to generate realistic skin images with a diffusion model [16]_ .
 To the best of our knowledge, there are very few approaches in the literature that employ diffusion models in this context and demonstrate their suitability even with a very small training set.
-The code used to implement the approach and run the experiments is publicly available.36
+The code used to implement the approach and run the experiments is publicly available.
+[17]_

 The goal of this use case is to develop a synthetic image generator that can generate synthetic images of skin with pathologies in a way that captures the complexity and visual characteristics of different skin conditions, including dermatological disease, lesions, and abnormalities.
 As in the previous chapters, we will do the development work using the guard rails created by using the FMM and the IFM methodologies.